An object or liquid is swallowed when it goes into someone's mouth and then down their throat.

-Word swallow is considered uncommon in modern English.
+Word swallowed is considered rare in modern English.
 It appears most frequently in fiction texts and less often in other writings.

 Definitions